Murder of Marie Wilks: Trial

 The trial of Eddie Browning took place at Shrewsbury Crown Court, beginning on 3 October 1989, and ending on 10 November 1989.
 The evidence was presented by Mr Anthony Palmer, QC for the prosecution.
 A notable moment in the trial was when Browning openly admitted that, in his duties as a bouncer, he could punch someone hard enough to break their jaw.
 Wilks had been found with a broken jaw when she was discovered murdered.
 Some years previously, Browning had broken a police officer's jaw at a South Wales police station but had been cleared by a court after claiming self-defence.
 The jury were not told this information, nor did they know about Browning's prior convictions for assault or aggravated burglary, since laws at the time prevented prior criminal convictions being disclosed in court.
 With his wife and mistress in court attending, Browning admitted he could be "insensitive" to women, but denied that he could be "callous".
-By the time of the trial Browning's pregnant wife had given birth to a baby daughter who he then met in prison, which had delighted him.
+By the time of the trial Browning's pregnant wife had given birth to a baby daughter whom he then met in prison, which had delighted him.
 Both of the psychologists appointed by the court to inspect Browning agreed that there might have been a serious disturbance in Browning's past which had left him with his unstable personality.
 However, both concluded that he had killed out of anger.

 Mr John Griffiths Williams QC, for the defence, argued that Browning had not been on the M50 on 18 June 1989.
 Browning himself said that he had crossed the Severn Bridge on his journey to Scotland and had not travelled on the M50 that day.
 However, Mr Palmer of the prosecution pointed out that security cameras on the Severn Bridge did not pick up Browning's car that day, indicating that Browning's story was a lie.
 Browning's own father also testified against his son for the prosecution and said that Eddie had called in to ask him the best route to Scotland from south Wales that day, and he told him to go via the M50, before Browning promptly left and started his journey.
 Browning was found to have a written route which included the M50, and the trial judge asked the jury to consider why Browning had therefore dubiously claimed he had not used the M50, when he was accused of a murder on the M50.
 The prosecution pointed out that Browning had claimed he had got rid of his butterfly knife three weeks before the murder, yet witnesses had reported him showing them it two days before the murder, indicating he was lying and still had it at the time of the killing.